Data Recovery Tiers

 Tier 5 – Extremely Complex

 This tier is available for extremely difficult cases, and very time-consuming cases requiring custom solutions.
 Drives or media with smoke, water, fire damage, or other serve damage require this tier.
 This tier includes any case previously worked on and claimed to be “unrecoverable” by a reputable data recovery company.
 Complex virtual machine recovery, unusual file systems, and fragmented file recovery are also in tier 5.
 Advanced or nested RAID Formats Such As RAID 6, and RAID 60, proprietary RAID types in SAN units, and RAID Arrays with more than 8 drives.
 Last, are any large complex cases requiring custom programming, scripting, extensive research, and development also fall into this category.

-There are additional fees for onsite, rush or emergency service as well as any special purchases or project specific costs.
+There are additional fees for onsite work, rush, or emergency service as well as any special purchases or project-specific costs.